shinjiwlab/shinjiwlab.github.io/_posts/2023-10-03-foundations.md

 ---

 ## Introduction
 The explosion in generative AI has taken the world by storm: powerful pretrained models like GPT-4 and Stable Diffusion have already entered the mainstream media and consumer pockets.
 While the trend towards large-scale models is no different in speech, a concensus has yet to be seen on what techniques will drive the speech foundation models of tomorrow.
 To help enable this progress, we are very excited to share the techniques and resources we have been developing at WAVLab, many of which will be publicly released for both academic and commerical use in the coming weeks.
+This blog will talk about four works in particular:

+- YODAS: An open-source multilingual dataset with over 420k hours of annotated data
+- OWSM: A transparent reproduction of OpenAI's Whisper from scratch
+- WavLabLM: Joint denoising for cross-lingual speech representation learning
+- ML-SUPERB Challenge: A community driven speech benchmark for 154 languages

-If you're reading this in 2023, many of the discussed works will be presented at [ASRU](http://www.asru2023.org/).
-Check out our presentations in Taipei if you want more details about YODAS, the ML-SUPERB Challenge, OWSM, and WavLabLM.
+If you're reading this in 2023, these works will be presented at [ASRU](http://www.asru2023.org/).
+Check out our presentations in Taipei if you are interested in more details.

 ## YODAS: 420k Hours of Annotated Multilingual Data
 {% details Authors %}